michelled/weavly.org/src/robot-activities/meet-sphero.md

 title: Meet Sphero
 tags:
   - Sphero
-experience: Blockly Coding Experience
+experience: No Coding Experience
 topic: Introduction
-description: This activity explores control settings for Sphero
+description: This activity explores control settings for Sphero.
 whatYouNeed: >-
   ### Tools

-  A device to access the “C2LC Coding Environment” and/or SpheroEdu, and Sphero
+  A device to access SpheroEdu, and Sphero

   ### Skills

-  N/A
+  Basic understanding of web-based coding environments

   ### Environment

-  Quiet indoor/outdoor environment with flat surface and adjustable lighting to allow for light to be seen
+  Quiet indoor/outdoor environment with a flat surface and adjustable lighting to allow for light to be seen

   ### Support